na-stewart/sanic-security/README.md

 bin=IP2PROXY-LITE-PX1.BIN
 ```

 You may remove each section in the configuration you aren't using.
+For example, if you're not utilizing Twillio you can
+delete the TWILLIO section.

 Once you've configured Sanic Security, you can initialize Sanic with the example below: